websemantics/builder-extension/README.md

   ['title' => 'PyroCMS', 'content' => 'PHP CMS']
 ```

-This will be added to the Entity Seeder class.
+This will be added to the Entity Seeder class when the code is generated.

-11- Install your module,
+11- Install (ore reinstall) your module,

 ```
-php builder-blog-example/artisan module:install websemantics.module.blog
+php artisan module:install websemantics.module.blog
 ```

 This will install your module, hooray!

 You are done.
 Go to admin panel and check your beautiful new Module in action `admin/blog/posts`

-12- Make changes, regenerate and test
+12- Making changes

-After making changes to your migration files, adding / removing streams, adding / removing fields, run a reinstall module command and watch how your module's entities get rebuilt with fresh code scaffolded before your eyes,
+After adding changes to your migration files, adding or removing streams, adding or removing fields, run a reinstall module command and watch how your module's entities get rebuilt with fresh code scaffolded before your eyes,

 ```
-php builder-blog-example/artisan module:reinstall websemantics.module.blog
+php artisan module:reinstall websemantics.module.blog
 ```

-Have fun,
+Have fun, ..

 #### Inner Working:

-Once installed, this extension listens mainly to two types of events *StreamWasCreated* and *AssignmentWasCreated*.
-To enable this extension for your current module, creat a config file at `resources/config/builder.php` and list the namespaces you would like the extension to generate code for.
+Once installed, this extension listens mainly to three event types, *StreamWasCreated*, *AssignmentWasCreated* and *ModuleWasInstalled*.
+To enable this extension for your current module, create a config file at `resources/config/builder.php` and list the namespaces you would like the extension to generate code for.
 You can listen/generate code to multiple namespaces.

 ```
     'namespaces' => ['blogger', 'navigation', 'etc']
 ```

 Here's an example of the [builder config file](https://github.com/websemantics/example-module/blob/master/resources/config/builder.php) taken from [Boxed](http://websemantics.github.io/boxed) example module github repo.
 Once that's done, create your Streams migration files as usual.
-The extension will kick in when it recieives either of the two events mentioned above:
+The extension will kick in when it receives the events listed above,

-- *StreamWasCreated*
-- *AssignmentWasCreated*

-1- For *StreamWasCreated* event, the extension will generate an entity folder for this stream from the template stored at `entity_builder-extension/resources/assets/entity/code`.
-The folder map of this entity follows the following structure:
+1- For *StreamWasCreated* event, the extension will generate an entity folder for the stream from the template stored at `entity_builder-extension/resources/assets/entity/code`.
+The folder map of this entity is as follows:

 ```
 AbcEntity